SansGuidon/bookmarks/README.md

 * [Url Checker](http://urlchecker.org/) - Multi URL checker, can work from an input list.
 * [Wappalyzer](https://www.wappalyzer.com/) - Identify technology on websites.
 It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.
 * [StaticGen](https://www.staticgen.com/) - A List of Static Site Generators for [JAMstack](https://jamstack.org/) Sites
+* [JAMstack](https://jamstack.org/) - : noun `’jam-stak’` : Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup. | The JAMstack is not about specific technologies.
+It’s a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager